 Why was the design and the project so successful?

-Of course, there are many reasons as many people were involved in a project, but a successful design can be pinned down to a few things:
+Of course, there are many reasons as many people were involved in a project, but to me a successful design can be pinned down to a few things:

 1. The clients communicated very clearly their likes and dislikes to me, and not only once.
 The latter is surprisingly very important; you may think “Well, how many times should I tell a designer what I like and dislike?”
 The answer is every time you do and don’t; every time you have a meeting with a designer, every time you don’t like the fabric or like it, etc. If you don’t tell a designer, or if you say “I like it” without meaning it, the designer will take it as ‘approved‘, “I’m on the right track“.
 Of course, you need to take into account there might be revisions, and while designers go to great lengths to get you comfortable with your design and to provide you with options if needed, time spent on continuous revisions and reselections has to be billed.